"Toto, I have the feeling we're not in Kansas anymore."

 In writing the narrative I have drawn on my recollections, supplemented by a random collection of personal journals, appointment books, jottings on scraps of paper, a few clippings and memorabilia.
 Dates, names, etc. of which I was unsure I have attempted to verify from outside sources, but undoubtedly there are some errors.
 If my recollection of an event or person has conflicted with something I came across somewhere else, and that reference didnít evoke an oh-yeah-thatís-right! reaction, then I have put down things as I remembered them.

 The content of these pages focuses on gay men, and there is very, very little in them specific to lesbians.
-It was my experience during these decades in New York that while relations between individual gay men and lesbians may have been amicable enough, members of the two groups did not frequently socialize nor share many spaces in their gay lives.
-The lesbian subculture and history for most of these years was ordinarily quite separate from that of gay men.
+It was my experience during these decades in New York that while relations between individual gay men and lesbians may have been amicable enough, members of the two groups did not often socialize nor share many spaces in their gay lives.
+The lesbian subculture and history for most of these years was quite separate from that of gay men.
 The skew of the content that follows reflects this reality.

 My impressions of and opinions about these years are here in abundance.
 You are not obliged to like or accept them, of course.
 On the other hand, I have not fictionalized the gay world I lived in to accommodate the academic and political orthodoxies that developed in the late 20th century.